Poshy163/HomeAssistant-Sharesight/README.md

 ![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)

-Supports both normal sharesight accounts, and edge accounts (developer accounts)
+- Supports both normal sharesight accounts, and edge accounts (developer accounts)
+- To add additional markets, you need to refresh the integration manually

 ## Services
 This allows you to monitor your sharesight portfolio value, currently supports: